Cambridge

 CAMBRIDGE SCORES

-Cambridge scores for the spring 2023 testing series are now available.
+Cambridge scores for the spring 2024 testing series are now available.
 Students should use the login and password that they were given last semester to access the Cambridge score retrieval service.
 This information was printed on a green flyer and distributed by one of their Cambridge teachers.
 If a student cannot locate their login credentials, then they should email Mr. Lastowski at wmlastow@volusia.k12.fl.us to request a copy of their score report.
 Score reports will be emailed to the student (or parent/guardian) in the order in which the request was received within two school days.
 I thank you in advance for your patience during the active start of the school year.

 Grades of “a – e” are passing grades.
 “UNGRADED” and “X” are non-passing grades.
 Information regarding exam retakes will be shared with students and parents during the week of August 21st.

 Cambridge AICE Participants (AICE diploma seekers) have different ways of earning Cambridge credits for the AICE diploma as a results of our increase in course offerings.
-Students should email Mr. Lastowski at wmlastow@volusia.k12.fl.us or schedule a meeting to discuss various options.
+Students should email Mr. Lastowski at wmlastow@volusia.k12.fl.us or schedule a meeting to discuss various options. m

 Why Cambridge?